China's Quest for Bold Development

 The Dark Forces Behind American Insurrectionists

-Jan.
+The World Financial Review, Jan.
 18, 2021.
 The final goal of the mob of white supremacists who stormed the US Capitol may have involved assassinations of elected officials.
-In his brief, Dr Steinbock identifies the insurrectionists’ bedfellows in the Trump administration, and their infiltration of US law enforcement agencies.
-He identifies the big money behind the campaign finance of ultra-conservative politicians favored by the far-right.
+Dr Steinbock identifies the insurrectionists’ bedfellows in the Trump administration and their infiltration of US law enforcement.
+He shows the big money behind the campaign finance of ultra-conservative politicians favored by the far-right.
 And he shows how the shrinking US middle class has given rise to these extremists.

 Overstretch: The Long Shadow of Soaring US Debt